Written by: Vladimir Mijatović

 Also, there are a lot of mods and assets that you can add to your map which will make it richer or easier to make, but have in mind that not all of us have the same PC configurations and your own PC won’t get any younger.
 Feel free to experiment with different mods but make sure you read the description and check dependencies.
 And, as always, show support to the content creators if you use their creations.
 Remember that constructive criticism is always helpful but raging is never welcome.

-Looking forward to see your quality maps on the Steam workshop soon
+Looking forward to seeing your quality maps on the Steam workshop soon

 Distrita’s own experience